yan16-DZ/Anti-SandboxBOF-SLIVERC2/README.md

 🧠 Inspiration
 This module is inspired by the work of Gabriel Landau (Elastic) on Untrusted tokens and sandbox bypass techniques.

+IMPORTANT THING
+sandbox-process.o MUST BE IN A FOLDER NAMED bin or update the extension.json